malaker/PowerAppsTools/README.md

 # Motivation

-In the moment of implementing existing Powershell module  Microsoft.PowerApps.Checker.PowerShell does not implement confidential client flow.
-This library implements confidential client flow.
+In the moment of implementing existing Powershell module  Microsoft.PowerApps.Checker.PowerShell does not implement client credential flow.
+This library implements client credential flow.
 It calls powerapps checker web api - https://docs.microsoft.com/en-us/power-platform/alm/checker-api/overview

 For teams who are in need of automation CI/CD pipeline introducing static analysis of powerapp / dynamics 365 solution is great benefit.
 It quickly identifies problematic patterns and prevent introducing to solution legacy patterns or deprecated API etc.

 # What it does

 Library allows to call PowerApps Checker Web Api and make static analysis of power app solution including Dynamics 365 solution.
-Implements OAuth Confidential client flow.
-It is possible to use client secret or client certificate.
+Implements OAuth client credential flow It is possible to use client secret or client certificate.

 # What is needed